BarrettFrost/Smart_menu-project/readme.md

  - We use json file (menu.json, restaurant.json) as API instead of real database.
  - In processing desktop, we use functions such as loadMenu() and loadReataurant() to load the json file, and to use this database.
  - When the user add/edit/delete the food, or register a new restaurant, the data would be changed in the saved json file!

+ Web Technologies in use

+ The website is built with the three standard languages: HTML, CSS and Javascript.
+They were chosen because of the extensive support material available (online tutorials through Youtube, w3schools, geeksforgeeks, etc.).
+Choosing a well supported language set helped speed up the learning process, leading to a shorter development time.
+It was also good practice to work with industry standard languages and built familiarity for future projects.

+ The primary browser used throughout development was Google Chrome, due to its ubiquity and light weight.
+The built in DevTools were also very helpful for debugging, especially for Javascript as an interpreted language.
+However, we also tested our site to work with Firefox.

+ Our framework of choice was Bootstrap.
+With Bootstrap, it was extremely easy to quickly implement useful UI features.
+The three main features of Bootstrap that were used was styling, containers and improved tables.
+First, working with and modifying Bootstrap's styling made the process of setting and changing fonts and colors much quicker than if we were to build our own stylesheet from scratch.
+Next, Bootstrap's containers were particular helpful at building a responsive layout that could wrap our page's elements to any screen size (prior to implementing Bootstrap's layout features, we had a lot of problems with text clipping given that our web page is dominated by two large tables).
+Finally, Bootstrap's tables tags allowed us to easily make our tables visually appealing and responsive.

+ Finally, we used the mqtt plugin by paho to implement mqtt functionality into our site.

 2. System Implementation [1000 words]:
   a.
 Breakdown of project into sprints (showing the users stories implemented in each).